Back to Initiatives & Projects List

 Nordic Initiative for Sustainable Aviation (NISA)

 The partners of the Nordic Initiative for Sustainable Aviation (NISA) has established a regional body with the aim of facilitating and strengthening the conditions for commercial and continuous access to sustainable jet fuels.

 As part of its objectives, the initiative will aim at identifying the goals that may be achieved over different timeframes as well as the sustainability aspects for different pathways in light of national legislations, EU Sustainability Criteria and international sustainability guidelines.

 An essential goal is also to coordinate with initiatives and activities set up by industry organizations such as IATA and ATAG, UN bodies like ICAO, EU initiatives as Flight Path 2020 and of course, other relevant initiatives.

 Starting time and duration

 Airlines, Authorities, Airports, Manufacturers

-The goal is to form a Nordic cluster network which promote the framework and conditions for access to new fuels and also contribute to innovation and new green jobs, attracting solid investments and contributing to the region’s position as a leader in global green growth.
+The goal is to promote the framework and conditions for access to new fuels and also contribute to innovation and new green jobs, attracting solid investments and contributing to the region’s position as a leader in global green growth.

 The intention is to work on the following specific activities at national, Nordic and international level in the coming years: